Huddersfield Town sign former England goalkeeper Green

-Huddersfield Town have completed the signing of Rob Green, the former England goalkeeper agreeing a one-year deal with the Premier League high-flyers.
+Huddersfield Town have completed the signing of Rob Green on a one-year deal.

 The goalkeeper has played for Norwich City, West Ham United and Queens Park Rangers in the Premier League and won 12 caps for his country.